the-hideout/TarkovMonitor/README.md

 TarkovMonitor simply watches the log files that the game creates as it's running for certain events.

+### I've installed and run TarkovMonitor but it hasn't updated my quest progress, why?

+TarkovMonitor only monitors new logs as they are being written while the app is running.
+Therefore, it doesn't automatically update quest progress that was made prior to the app running.
+It will, however, still mark quests as complete going forward while the app is running.

 ### Is TarkovMonitor a cheat?

 We don't have any official word from BSG, but it would be silly for TarkovMonitor to be considerd a cheat.
 It doesn't do anything while players are in-raid because the logs aren't updated while a raid is in-progress.
 Moreover, the application is simply reading the logs that are written to your computer.